arpg/coloradar-library/examples/README.md

 - The Jupyter server is configured to run without authentication for development purposes.
 Remote access may be hindered.

 - The container paths (`/data/coloradar`, `/app`, `/export`) should not be changed randomly as they are hardcoded in the scripts.
-The following volume mounts are used across services:
-   - `~/data/coloradar:/data/coloradar`: This is the main data directory.
-You can change the local path (`~/data/coloradar`) to match your setup, but the container path (`/data/coloradar`) should remain unchanged.
-   - `.:/app` or `.:/export`: The current directory is mounted to either `/app` or `/export` depending on the service.
-This allows access to local scripts and configurations.
+The current directory is mounted to `/app` inside the container which allows access to local scripts and configurations.

 - If the first import cell in a notebook fails with this:
 ```bash